Corozal, Puerto Rico: Tourism

 To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turisteando ("I'm Touring") campaign, with a passport book and website.
 The Corozal page lists Reserva Natural Monte Choca, Tres Cruces, and Gran Mural de la Cultura Corozaleña, as places of interest.

 Corozal is home to the Historical Center of Cibuco, a park and museum with relics from the Puerto Rico's (Taínos) as well as objects, paintings and artifacts of the town's history.

 El Balalaika is a cafeteria which opened its doors around 1962.

+The municipality is historically recognized as the cradle of plantain agriculture in the central region.
+It features the Ruta del Plátano (Plantain Route), an agritourism itinerary focused on local plantain production.
+This route connects various traditional farms and local restaurants via highways PR-159 and PR-142, and culminates annually with the National Plantain Festival.